-While a small organization may have flexibility and ad hoc procedures based on 1-on-1 interactions, as an organization adds people the original interactions of smaller teams are stretched beyond 1st-level interaction.
-This means the track record of things that may have been consistent is now flexed beyond 1st-level accountability.
+While a small organization may have flexibility and ad hoc procedures based on one-on-one interactions, as an organization adds people the original interactions of smaller teams are stretched beyond first-level interaction.
+This means the track record of things that may have been consistent is now flexed beyond first-level accountability.

-If the wheel is wobbly at 5mph it is teeth rattling at 65mph.
+If the wheel wobbles at 5mph then at 65mph the wheel is teeth rattling.
 The Internet, as a tool, is a good example of the speed element in process: just because I can do something faster, does not mean I can or should accelerate my output.
 If I do not flex to meet acceleration, then acceleration, itself, becomes the stress that cracks quality.

 Risk of What We Did